 Outlined in a expose by TechCrunch, Facebook’s latest gambit to acquire user data pays participants $20 plus referral fees for nearly unfettered access to iOS usage patterns and activity.

 The entire operation smacks of deception and appears to fly in the face of Apple’s good faith developer agreements.
+Understandably, this not the best VPN out there for customers who might be wise to look at the best vpn for canada instead.
 In particular, Research asks users to install an Enterprise Developer Certificate and VPN, granting root access to a bulk of iPhone’s transmitted data, the report says.
 As noted by TechCrunch, Apple’s developer guidelines place restrictions on the Enterprise Developer Certificate, noting companies are to use the privilege only for internal apps distributed to employees.

 Security expert Will Strafach, who was contracted to investigate Research, said the app could make use of the root privilege to collect data pertaining to “private messages in social media apps, chats from in instant messaging apps – including photos/videos sent to others, emails, web searches, web browsing activity, and even ongoing location information by tapping into the feeds of any location tracking apps you may have installed.”